Elite-Modding-Team/HarkenScytheResharpened/README.md

 ### 🙏 Special Thanks

 - Originally creating this amazing mod alongside Asgard Shield and making nostalgic memories for many Hexxit players ~ Jade_Knightblazer
-- Interface and item textures for the guidebook ~ Kimiko0402
+- Guidebook textures and a few other item textures ~ Kimiko0402
+- Blood Butcherer sounds ~ PessiMysterio/TechnoMysterio
 - Giving general feedback on improving the mod, as well as creating and maintaining [**Hexxit II**](https://www.technicpack.net/modpack/hexxit-ii.896745) ~ xJon
 - Creating the [**Hexxit edition of Red's Pack**](https://www.planetminecraft.com/texture-pack/reds-pack-hexxit-edition/), textures from the pack were used for one of the Ectoglobin and Hemoglobin variants ~ DeadDirtyRed